 Q: What fin setup works best for hybrid surfboards?

 A: Different fins on hybrid surfboards make a huge difference.
 Twins, thrusters, and quads are definitely recommended.
-Twins aren’t as popular as the other two for hybrid surfboards, but they can add a bit of classic feel to your surfing experience.
-They are maneuverable and can add a little bit of looseness if the built of your hybrid surfboard feels like it could use it.
+Twins aren’t as popular as the other two for hybrid surfboards, but they can add a bit of a classic feel to your surfing experience.
+They are maneuverable and can add a little bit of looseness if the build of your hybrid surfboard feels like it could use it.